XilinJia/Podcini/README.md

   * to restore, use Combo restore
 * Folder for downloaded media can be customized
   	* the use of customized folder can be changed or reset
-	* folder in SD card should also work (Someone try it and let me know as I can't test it)
+	* folder in SD card should also work (someone try it out)
 	* upon change, downloaded media files are moved from the previous folder to the new folder
 	* export and reconcile should also work with customized folder
-* Play history/progress can be separately exported/imported as Json files
+* Play history/progress can be separately exported/imported as Json files (once needed when migrating from Podcini 5 with a different DB. now it doesn't seem to provide much benefit if one export/import the DB).
-* Reconsile feature (accessed from Downloads view) is added to ensure downloaded media files are in sync with specs in DB
+* Reconcile feature (accessed from Downloads in Episodes view) is added to ensure downloaded media files are in sync with specs in DB
 * Podcasts can be selectively exported from Subscriptions view
 * There is a setting to disable/enable auto backup of OPML files to Google
 * Upon re-install of Podcini, the OPML file previously backed up to Google is not imported automatically but based on user confirmation.